arnab82/2024_faraday_discussions_data/hexabenzocoronene/sto3g/est_basis/READMe.md

 status of calculations:
-nbody 0 and 1 calculations are done. nbody 2,3,4 calculations are going on, hope to finish by tommorrow, tuesday.
+nbody 0 and 1 calculations are done. nbody 2,3,4 calculations are going on, hope to finish by tommorrow, sunday.